NCEAS/metacat/docs/user/metacat/source/install.rst

 section.
 The steps for upgrading Metacat from source are the same as the instructions for installing from source:

- **Note: Please first upgrade to Metacat v2.19.0 before proceeding to Metacat v3.0.0**
+ **Note: Please first upgrade to Metacat v2.19.0 before proceeding to Metacat v3.0.0 or above**

 1. Download and extract the new version of Metacat.
 For more information about downloading and extracting Metacat, please see Downloading Metacat.